1414213/scwin2/README.md

 The JSON file defines an *Map* (keymap) object:
 - Field *Name* specifies the inputmap's name.&ensp;This is optional
 - Field *ActionMaps* contains Maps to be applied, similar to Steam Input's action sets.&ensp;Each Map *must* contain a name
-- Field *InputMap* defines functionality.&ensp;Each field is some hardware on the controller and contains fields to define how that hardware creates functionality:
+- Field *InputMap* defines the keymap.&ensp;Each field is some input on the controller and each input contains fields to define how that input is given:
-  - *Regular* is a straight binding of a *Hardware* object to the specified hardware
+  - *Regular* is a straight binding of a simulated input to the specified input
-  - *TemporalThreshold* defines the timing for when a short press becomes a long press.&ensp;Only applies to buttons
+  - *TemporalThreshold* defines the timing for when a short press becomes a long press.&ensp;Note: temporal pressingsOnly applies to buttons
-  - *ShortPress* is the functionality used for a pressing time length below the threshhold
+  - *ShortPress* simulates input when the duration of the press is below the threshhold
-  - *LongPress* is the functionality used for a pressing time length above the threshold
+  - *LongPress* simulates input when the duration of the press is above the threshold
-  - *IsLongPressHeld* activates the Hardware object assigned to LongPress exactly when the temporal threshold is passed when set to true.&ensp;When false input is decided when the button is released
+  - *IsLongPressHeld* simulates the input of a *LongPress* exactly when the temporal threshold is passed if set to true.&ensp;When false input is decided when the button is released

-A hardware object must include the class field.&ensp;All other fields are optional and will be given a default value if omitted.&ensp;The value shown to the right of the field is its default value.
+Each simulated input must include the *$type* field.&ensp;All other fields are optional and will be given a default value if omitted.&ensp;The value shown to the right of the field is its default value.

 ### Button
-Any type beginning with the name "Button" is part of the button type.&ensp;Any button type can be assigned to a field with "Button" listed as the default value, and any such field will default to a button which does nothing.&ensp;Any button can press, release, and tap.&ensp;Press presses, release releases, and tap presses and then releases.
+Any type beginning with the name "Button" is a type of a button type.&ensp;Any button type can be assigned to a field with "Button" listed as its default value and any such field will default to a button which simulates no input.&ensp;Any button can simulate a press, release, and tap (press and then release).

 ### ButtonAction
 ```